BLEND360/Blend360OptimizationCoE.github.io/_posts/2021-11-18-dynamic_moving_policy_with_error.md

 Given a state and an action, the system transitions to a new state.
 For example, if an order is shipped, its status changes from 0 to 1.
 Decision epochs are pickup times, however, between each decision, one or a few new orders may arrive for which the pickup time may be sooner or later than the pickup times for orders that are already in the list.

-***NOTE*** that the `<one_step_flag>` is used to distinguish between one-step look-ahead policie's estimate of the next state, and a transition which is triggered by taking an action.
+***NOTE*** that the `<one_step_flag>` is used to distinguish between one-step look-ahead policy's estimate of the next state, and a transition which is triggered by taking an action.
 This is done to distinguish between different sequences of random number.
 For one-step look-ahead decision making, the function uses the same sequence of random number for each state.
+{: .notice--info}

 ***NOTE*** that in each transition the future event list is checked to see whether new orders arrive before the next pick up time.
 If no future order arrival are in the future event list, a new arrival is generated.
+{: .notice--info}

 ```python
 def transition_func(state_lst, action, t, random_state, one_step_flag):